SuperDotNet/superdotnet.github.io/content/posts/2018/Philosophy.md

 ## What's Up with Philosophy in a Tech Blog, Dawg?

 Fair question.
 I myself do like to keep concerns separated, much like my software design.
 Perhaps my thoughts here are better expressed in a personal blog.
-However, I do also like to keep things simple, and I do not have my own personal blog, and this is my only resource of expression.
-Sometimes perhaps it's best to try to break with personal norms to see if they are legitimate rules that need to be followed.
+However, having been in the software business for over two decades now, I thought I would take some time to dive into some discoveries I have uncovered during this time, mostly in the form of philosophical musings and exploration.

 Additionally (and more importantly), I consider myself a business-minded developer.
 There does not seem to be a lot of these out there.
 The topics I will be talking about here from a philosophical perspective might seem out there, but they are aimed towards *how we treat each other*.
 In business parlance we call anything that threatens our bottom line a [liability](https://en.wikipedia.org/wiki/Liability_(financial_accounting)).
 So, in my attempts here, I will be going "out there," but know that at the end of the day, it's in the interest of improving not only myself, but the people that I associate with and hopefully those that I work with at some point in the future.